Backbase/local-backend-setup/development/docker-compose/readme.md

     ```shell
     docker compose --profile=bootstrap up -d
     ```
+   > **NOTE**: [Products](../images/bootstrap/doc/products.json) and [LegalEntity](../images/bootstrap/doc/LegalEntity.json) which are located inside the bootstrap-job are ingested by default.
+In case you need to ingest a custom data, please refer to [here](./data/README.md).
-5. Add the `observable` profile to monitor the application status with prometheus data represented  in grafana:
+5. To monitor the application status with prometheus data represented  in grafana:
+    1. Configuration changes in docker-compose
+       ````
+        # Observability - Prometheus Configuration(SET to true)
+          management.endpoint.prometheus.enabled: true
+       ````
+    2. Add the `observable` profile while running docker compose
         ```shell
         docker compose --profile=observable up -d
         ```
 6. To display the log output for all services specified in the `docker-compose.yaml` file and continuously update the console with new log entries:
     ```shell
     docker compose logs -f